charitha22/cgo22ae-darm-benchmarks/README.md

 ```
 `alu.pdf` and `mem.pdf` are generated based on current experiment results and `alu_paper.pdf` and `mem_paper.pdf` are generated using raw numbers used in the paper.

-Following commands can be used to generate the melding prof- itability threshold plot (Figure 10).
+Following commands can be used to generate the melding profitability threshold plot (Figure 10).
 ```
 $ . scripts/run_profitability_threshold.sh
 $ . scripts/gen_profit_plot.sh